345 Park Avenue

 Mr. Nussbaum also advises clients in connection with initial public offerings in Hong Kong, including dual listings.
 Additionally, his broad expertise counseling Asian companies includes helping these clients prepare for and respond to investigations and litigation resulting from short-selling attacks, as well as representing companies, special committees or independent directors involved in going private transactions.

-Among his many distinctions, Mr. Nussbaum was ranked as the #1 IPO lawyer for companies headquartered in China by Thomson Reuters, based on deals closed between 2008 – 2010.
+Among his many distinctions, Mr. Nussbaum was ranked as the #1 IPO lawyer for companies headquartered in China by Thomson Reuters, based on deals closed between 2010 – 2012.
 According to IPO Vital Signs Leadership Rankings, he was ranked the #2 IPO lawyer in the U.S. for the number of closed deals representing underwriters in 2010.
-He was also named among the top attorneys in the areas of Corporate and M&A law by Chambers USA in the 2011 Guide to America’s Leading Lawyer for Business.
+He was also named among the top attorneys in the areas of Corporate and M&A law in the Chambers USA Guide to America’s Leading Lawyer for Business.

 Mr. Nussbaum divides his time between New York and Beijing.